jfallmann/MONSDA/docs/source/theconfig.rst

      }

-Nextsnakes further supports DE/DEU/DAS-Analysis as postprocessing steps for a defined set of samples.
+MONSDA further supports DE/DEU/DAS-Analysis as postprocessing steps for a defined set of samples.
 The config for this step looks as follows:

 ::